Medicare Supplement Open Enrollment: Dates, Rules & Deadlines

 • Strongest Medigap protections available

-The October 15–December 7 window is for Medicare Advantage and Part D changes.
-It has no impact on Medigap enrollment rules or guaranteed issue protections.
+The October 15 to December 7 window is for Medicare Advantage and Part D changes.
+It has no impact on Medigap enrollment rules or guaranteed issue protections in most states.
+There is also a separate Medicare Advantage Open Enrollment Period (Jan 1 to Mar 31) that lets MA enrollees switch plans or return to Original Medicare.
 Your Medigap OEP is entirely separate and based on your own enrollment timeline.

 Turning-65 Enrollment Checklist